 Plan Description - The ESC contributes to the cost sharing, multiple employer defined benefit Health Plan (the "Plan") administered by the State Teachers Retirement System of Ohio (STRS Ohio) for eligible retirees who participated in the defined benefit or combined pension plans offered by STRS Ohio.
 Benefits include hospitalization, physicians' fees, prescription drugs and reimbursement of monthly Medicare Part B premiums.
-The Plan is included in the report of STRS Ohio which may be obtained by visiting www.strsoh.org or by calling (888) 227-7877.
+The Plan is included in the report of STRS Ohio which may be obtained by visiting www.strsoh.org, under "Publications" or by calling (888) 227-7877.

 Funding Policy - Ohio law authorizes STRS Ohio to offer the Plan and gives the Retirement Board authority over how much, if any, of the health care costs will be absorbed by STRS Ohio.
 Active employee members do not contribute to the Plan.
 All benefit recipients pay a monthly premium.
 Under Ohio law, funding for post-employment health care may be deducted from employer contributions.
-For 2010, STRS Ohio allocated employer contributions equal to 1 percent of covered payroll to the Health Care Stabilization Fund.
-The ESC's contributions for health care for the fiscal years ended June 30, 2010, 2009, and 2008 were \$76,047, \$70,335 and \$55,698, respectively; 100 percent has been contributed for fiscal years 2010, 2009 and 2008.
+For 2011, STRS Ohio allocated employer contributions equal to 1 percent of covered payroll to the Health Care Stabilization Fund.
+The ESC's contributions for health care for the fiscal years ended June 30, 2011, 2010 and 2009 were \$78,489, \$76,047 and \$70,335, respectively; 100 percent has been contributed for fiscal years 2011, 2010 and 2009.